-Marijuana Treatment Centers In United States
+Marijuana Treatment Centers In the United States

 Marijuana is the most frequently abused illicit drug in the U.S. It is a dry, shredded green and brown mix of flowers, leaves, seeds, and stems derived from the hemp plant Cannabis sativa.
 The major active chemical is delta-9-tetrahydrocannabinol; commonly called THC.